 - top internet savings account rate: 2.25% to 2.50%

-- top 5-year CD rate: 3.00% to 3.50%
+- top 5-year CD rate: 3.00% to 3.75%

 - Possible Rates by the End of 2019:

-- federal funds rate: 2.75% to 3.00% (assumes 3 hikes in 2019)
+- federal funds rate: 2.75% to 3.00% (assumes 3 more hikes in 2019)

 - top internet savings account rate: 3.00% to 3.25%

-- top 5-year CD rate: 3.75% to 4.25%
+- top 5-year CD rate: 3.75% to 4.50%

-I’ll estimate the average earnings in a top savings account by taking the average of today’s top rate (1.70%) with the estimated top rate when the CD matures.
+I’ll estimate the average earnings in a top savings account by taking the average of today’s top rate (2.00%) with the estimated top rate when the CD matures.

-For 18-month CDs, today’s top rate is 2.30% APY at Live Oak Bank.
-The estimated top savings account rate 18 months from now is about 2.88%.
-The average of 1.70% and 2.88% is 2.29% which is pretty much the same as today’s top 18-month CD rate.
+For 1-year CDs, today’s top rate is 2.35% APY (14-month) at Synchrony Bank.
+The estimated top savings account rate 14 months from now is about 2.75%.
+The average of 2.00% and 2.75% is 2.38% which is close to Synchrony Bank’s 14-month CD rate.

-As you can see, there may not be any advantage with choosing CDs instead of savings accounts today.
+As you can see, there may not be any advantage with choosing 1-year CDs instead of savings accounts today.
 Of course, this assumes rates keep rising in the pattern described above.
 Any shock to the economy that causes the Fed to pause rate hikes would give the advantage to today’s CDs.

 Another thing to consider is the level of effort.
 I’m assuming you’ll keep your money in top savings accounts.
 Today’s top savings account rarely holds that position for long.
 You should anticipate that you’ll need to move your money roughly every six months to achieve the average rate estimated above.
 In the case of Popular Direct, you may not need to move your money, but you may have to still open a new account (see blog post).